derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/09/2022 16:22:54 : 3 Database Admins walked into a NoSQL bar.
+26/09/2022 16:25:59 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What does 'Emacs' stand for?
-'Exclusively used by middle aged computer scientists.'
+The best thing about a Boolean is even if you are wrong, you are only off by a bit.
 <!-- replace-with-joke ends -->